What We Do

 This blog will focus on a recent activity cluster identified in mid-December 2022.

-Recent BATLOADER Activity
+Recent FakeBat Activity

-Figure 1 BATLOADER WinRAR lookalike page.
+Figure 1 FakeBat WinRAR lookalike page.

 The download link leads to ads-check[.]com, which serves a 302 redirect to down[.]software.
 The latter responds with a MSI payload file masquerading as the WinRAR utility.
-Ads-check[.]com is used in multiple stages of BATLOADER’s infection chain to track infection sources and progress.
+Ads-check[.]com is used in multiple stages of FakeBat’s infection chain to track infection sources and progress.
 The site uses a Russian language login panel:

 Figure 2 Ads-check[.]com’s Russian-language admin panel.